 If the foreign spouse resides in another country, they’ll go through “consular processing,” which takes place at your local consulate.

 Your interview also takes place at this consulate.
-Residents of the U.S. however only need to file for an adjustment of status.
+People that live or reside in the U.S., however, only need to file for an adjustment of status.

 There are four general steps you’ll follow in this process, followed by a few more guidelines when entering the country.

 Step 1 – File a Petition

 These forms start the process of establishing your relationship with a relative (in this case, your spouse) who is living in another country.

 Basically, this means that USCIS coordinates the remainder of your green card process through the National Visa Center (NVC) at your local consulate.